arigny/pokedex/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Pushes the React app to the github repository and deploys it to Github Pages.
+Under the hood the `predeploy` script will build a distributable version of the React app and store it in the `build` folder.
+The `deploy` script will then push the contents of that folder to a new commit on the `gh-pages` branches.

+The Github repository is already configured to deploy from the `gh-pages` branch.
+This is set in the 'Code and Automation' section of settings.

+You can also specify a custom commit message with `npm run deploy -m 'deploy message'`

 #### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**